umahmood/ps/README.md

 throw an error.
 I may update the library to change this, but currently it fits my needs.

-This library has been tested Linux and MacOS, it may not work on windows.
+This library has been tested on Linux and MacOS, it may not work on windows.

 # Documentation